gedeck/mistat-code-solutions/IndustrialStatistics/errata.md

   $\text{mean}(\exp\{X+Y\}, n=1000) = 6.418258$

+## Chapter 9
+- p.
+351, the first line should read:
+> Example 9.17 Using the censored data from **Example** 9.16, we estimate the ...

 ## Chapter 10
 - p.
 384, due to change in `pymc` the function `weibull_log_sf` needs to be changed (download notebooks to get more recent versions of code).
 ```